andrewsonin/andrewsonin.github.io/content/blog/00002-configurer-trait-pattern.md

 impl Baz for Foo<u8> {}
 ```

-A workaround is to use wrapper types to "break" the overlap detection:
+A workaround is to use handle types to "break" the overlap detection:

 ```rust
 struct Foo<C: Configurer>(C::Bar);